 Bregeda's key directions are working with Plein Aire Landscapes, still lifes and portraits, performed in a metarealistic style with a strong influence of subconscious philosophy.
 The artist is using a mélange of techniques, materials, and styles and tries to invent new ones.
 Victor's art is displayed in art galleries and museums nationwide and worldwide.
 In his works Victor Bregeda shows the real nature of things hidden from empirical understanding.
 "I base all of my artwork on observation or experimentation... not on theory."

-"Metarealism" is a direction in Russian literature and art that was born in the seventies - eighties of the last century.
+"Metarealism" is a direction in Russian literature and art that was born in the 1970s and 1980s.
 The notion "metarealism" - (meta means "through") - philosophically speaking, this is metaphysical realism.
 Meaning realism of hyperphysical nature of things.
-The main expression of its essence is given with metabola (on the contrary to hyperbole) which means "transfer", "transition", opening many dimensions.
+The main expression of its essence is given with metabola (as opposed to hyperbole) which means "transfer", "transition", opening many dimensions.
 Metabola is different from the symbol because it assumes the interosculation of realities.
-And metarealism has very little to do with surrealism, since it appeals to the superconscious and not to subconscious thus opening many-dimensional perception of the world.
+And metarealism has very little to do with surrealism, since it appeals to the superconscious and not to the subconscious thus opening many-dimensional perception of the world.

 Article by: Vika Bregeda